EsteemedIO/styleguide.esteemed.io/voice-and-tone.md

 All of this means that when we write copy:

 1. **We are plainspoken.** We understand the world our customers are living in: one muddled by hyperbolic language, upsells, and over-promises.
 We strip all that away and value clarity above all.
-Because businesses come to Esteemed to get to work, we avoid distractions like fluffy metaphors and cheap plays to emotion.
-2. **We are genuine.** We get small businesses because we were one not too long ago.
-That means we relate to customers’ challenges and passions and speak to them in a familiar, warm, and accessible way.
+2. **We are genuine.**  We relate to our clients’ and our talents' challenges and passions and speak to them in a familiar, warm, and accessible way.
-3. **We are translators.** Only experts can make what’s difficult look easy, and it’s our job to demystify B2B-speak and actually educate.
-4. **Our humor is dry**.
+3. **Our humor is dry**.
 Our sense of humor is straight-faced, subtle, and a touch eccentric.
 We’re weird but not inappropriate, smart but not snobbish.
 We prefer winking to shouting.
 We’re never condescending or exclusive—we always bring our customers in on the joke.

 ## Tone